SELF-Technology/self-chain-public/docs/index.md

 ### 🌟 Join the Revolution

 <div className="community-section">
-  <h3>Be Part of Something Bigger</h3>
-  <p>SELF isn't built by a corporation - it's built by people like you who believe in digital freedom.
+  <p>SELF isn't built by a faceless corporation - it's built by people like you who believe in digital freedom.
 Whether you're a developer, designer, writer, or just someone who cares about privacy, there's a place for you here.</p>

   <div className="opensource-links">
     <h4>🚀 Developer Resources</h4>